john-a-joyce/istio/DEV-GUIDE.md

 env REFRESH_GOLDEN=true make pilot-test
 ```

-*Note:* It may be necessary to setup the necessary client configuration files in your environment
+*Note:* It may be necessary to setup the client configuration files in your environment via a sym link

 ```shell
 make kubelink